tummetott/unimpaired.nvim/.github/README.md

 Functionalities which are not supported yet:

-- Go to the previous SCM conflict marker or diff/patch hunk
-- Go to the next SCM conflict marker or diff/patch hunk
 - Paste after linewise, increasing indent
 - Paste before linewise, increasing indent
 - Paste after linewise, decreasing indent